ABOUT US

 Starting out as a skilled mechanical engineer, John has been at the forefront of innovation.
 He has worked for leading tractor companies, Thompson Plastics, and then as director of Washroom Pods-designing, creating and fitting eco-friendly flat-pack modular rooms for hotels, prisons and hospitals.
 Besides all of this, he is also a proficient builder, renovating listed buildings in his spare time.

-STEVEN MALTBY
+STEPHEN MALTBY

 With a long working career and expertise in Systems and Compliance, Steve is a great head of knowledge to the team.